typemeta/funcj/parser/readme.md

 #### `Parser.Ref`

 Many grammars are recursive, meaning there's a circularity in the production rules.
-For example, consider the following grammar for addition expressions:
+For example, consider the following grammar:

 ```
 E ::= 'x' | 'a' E 'b'